Waymo to launch fully driverless service to the public — a first just in time for the pandemic

 The company shut down its service earlier this year because of the pandemic.
 But “we expect to reach and exceed that volume as we ramp back up,” Barna said.

-Previously, driverless trips were offered only to an exclusive group of early adopters.
-But in "the near term, 100% of our rides will be fully driverless,” Waymo CEO John Krafcik wrote in a blog post announcing the move.
 Waymo said driverless service would initially be offered to existing users of its Waymo One ride-hailing app, but the service would be expanded to the broader public “over the next several weeks.”

 Companies across Silicon Valley are racing to make self-driving cars a reality, a technological moonshot that would make the economics of ride-hailing much more lucrative by sparing the expense of human drivers.
 So far, progress has been slow as companies have delayed their rollouts and extended their timelines, confronted by the challenge of programming cars to respond to the near-infinite stream of scenarios a driver could face.
-And with the pandemic, momentum appeared to have stalled.
+The pandemic threw a further wrench into the companies’ plans.

-Waymo has long been seen as the industry leader in the space, however, trailed by competitors such as ride-hailing services Uber and Lyft, Amazon-acquired Zoox, General Motors’ Cruise and automakers pursuing autonomy such as Tesla.
+Waymo has long been seen as the industry leader in the space, trailed by competitors such as ride-hailing services Uber and Lyft, Amazon-acquired Zoox, General Motors’ Cruise and automakers pursuing autonomy, such as Tesla.

+So far, companies have taken testing of self-driving vehicles to states with varied geographic landscapes and climates to see how they react in a variety of situations.
+Prominent pilots have rolled out, for example, in California, Pennsylvania and Michigan.

 Arizona’s lax regulatory landscape and arid climate have made it a haven for driverless vehicles.
 But the experiments have not been without incident.
-In 2018, a self-driving Uber fatally struck a pedestrian crossing a darkly lit street with her bicycle in Tempe, Ariz..
+In 2018, a self-driving Uber fatally struck a pedestrian crossing a darkly lit street with her bicycle in Tempe, Ariz.
 The driver monitoring the car was looking at her phone, authorities said.

-Waymo relied on a process including a “riogorus review of our safety readiness” before making the decision to launch driverless cars to the public, Barna said.
+Waymo relied on a process including a “rigorous review of our safety readiness” before making the decision to launch driverless cars to the public, Barna said.
 The company informed the state’s transportation department of its testing plans before the announcement, she said.

-Krafcik said the company will gradually roll out its driverless service in the region, beginning with those who are already part of its self-driving car service Waymo One.
+Krafcik said the company will gradually roll out its driverless service in the region, beginning with those who are already part of its self-driving car service, Waymo One.

 “Later this year, after we’ve finished adding in-vehicle barriers between the front row and the rear passenger cabin for in-vehicle hygiene and safety, we’ll also be reintroducing rides with a trained vehicle operator, which will add capacity and allow us to serve a larger geographical area,” he wrote.